lr-agenceweb/rails-starter/README.md

 Database:
 ---------
 I am using `mysql2` but you can choose to use `SQlite` or any other SGBD.
+To create a dump of your database, run `rake db:backup`

 Template:
 --------